petaverse-cloud/pv-docs-site/docs/petority/3_features/4_Fence.md

 ---

 # Fences for Pet Safety
 The WAGGURACY fence feature allows you to establish virtual boundaries for your pets, helping ensure they stay within safe areas while roaming.
-It enables you to monitor and manage your pet’s activity range, with real-time alerts and notifications to keep you informed of their location and movements.
+It enables you to track your pet’s activity range, with smart alerts and notifications to keep you informed of their location and movements.

 To support different usage scenarios, WAGGURACY provides two dedicated fence types: Home Fence, designed for defining your home environment, and Custom Fence, which allows you to create flexible zones tailored to specific needs.